Post job

 Group Managers are employees who oversee a specific department, team, or any group in the company.
 They are usually tenured employees or industry experts.
 Group Managers oversee their team's performance and professional growth.
 They set clear, strategic goals for the team and create plans to reach these goals.
 They monitor the achievement of such goals and guide their team along the way.
 They also manage the team professionally.
 The coach team members train the employees if there are updates or new strategies and ensure that they remain engaged.
 They motivate their team to perform well and strive hard to reach group goals.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that senior operations manager responsibilities requires skills like "oversight," "excellent interpersonal," "patients," and "strong project management."
-But a group manager might use skills, such as, "client facing," "client relationships," "quality standards," and "financial analysis."
+For example, resumes show us that senior operations manager responsibilities requires skills like "oversight," "excellent interpersonal," "patients," and "strong project management."
+But a group manager might use other skills in their typical duties, such as, "client facing," "client relationships," "quality standards," and "financial analysis."

 An Area Manager's responsibility is to oversee the business operations of all company branches within a particular area.
 Among the tasks involve creating strategies to achieve the sales target, monitoring and evaluating the performance and progress of stores including their workforce, adhering to the budget and regulations of the company, and focus on attaining the image and financial goals.
 Moreover, an Area Manager must communicate and coordinate with fellow managers and hire employees that would be a vital member of the company.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from senior operations managers resumes, they are more likely to have skills like "project management," "oversight," "patients," and "strong project management."
-But a area manager might have skills like "safety standards," "business plan," "employee development," and "loss prevention."
+The required skills of the two careers differ considerably.
+For example, senior operations managers are more likely to have skills like "project management," "oversight," "patients," and "strong project management."
+But a area manager is more likely to have skills like "safety standards," "business plan," "employee development," and "loss prevention."

-Area managers are known to earn lower educational levels when compared to senior operations managers.
-Additionally, they're 6.6% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.
+Area managers earn the best pay in the technology industry, where they command an average salary of $77,221.
+Senior operations managers earn the highest pay from the professional industry, with an average salary of $134,107.area managers typically earn lower educational levels compared to senior operations managers.
+Specifically, they're 6.6% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.

 As the name entails, performance managers are responsible for maintaining and improving employee performance based on organizational objectives.
 Their job may vary depending on the industry they work in, but common duties include collecting and analyzing performance data, developing effective systems for information collection, and performing statistical performance analysis.
 Additional duties of a performance manager may include organizing and conducting training and development on best practices and resolving workplace barriers to performance.